 4 – Noche de los Rabanos, Oaxaca, Mexico

-I’ve been to Oaxaca more than once.
-In fact, I’m going again this winter, but I’m going to miss its most unusual festival.
-Maybe you can catch it for me; it’s Noche de los Rabanos (Night of the Radishes) and it happens annually, on December 23rd.
+I’ve been to Oaxaca several times over the course of my travels and have attended this festival.
+We won’t be going this year, but maybe you can catch it for me.
+The Noche de los Rabanos (Night of the Radishes) happens annually on December 23rd.

 If you’re looking for a way to celebrate Christmas that is out of your ordinary groove, what could be more interesting than a celebration of radishes as food and art?
 Radish artisans decorate the town with sculptures of all sorts, from animals to people and even nativity scenes carved from this unlikely medium, competing for a cash prize of over US$1000.